 The workaround: ALTER TABLE… SWITCH TO…

-After coming up with this workaround, I was surprised that it’s not more commonly used.
-I tried to look in the internet to see if anyone else came up with this, and found only 2-3 sites and blogs that mention this method.
-Also, it’s practically impossible to find these sites unless you know exactly what to look for.
+After coming up with this workaround, I was surprised that it wasn’t more commonly used.
+I tried to look on the internet to see if anyone else came up with this, and found only 2-3 sites and blogs that mention this method.
+Also, it was practically impossible to find these sites unless you knew exactly what to look for.

 - Execute the following command: